 Creating and marketing more videos featuring your products can help you better control that organic search sentiment.

 It all starts with good old keyword research.
-Simply type your brand name (and/or product name) in your current keyword research tool (SEMrush, Ahrefs ,and Serpstat are all worthy options).
+Simply type your brand or domain name (and/or product name) in your current keyword research tool (SEMrush, Ahrefs ,and Serpstat are all worthy options).

 Next, go ahead and organize those queries to turn your research into a video editorial calendar.
 I usually drop those keywords into a spreadsheet and note my video ideas and an estimated time of execution to plan things out.